capejs/capejs/content/tutorials/capejs_primer/20_reordering1.md

 ----

 That's all for today.
-On [Next time](../21_reordering2), I'll make API on server to interchange the task's order.
+On [the next lecture](../21_reordering2), I'll make API on the server to change the displaying order of tasks.